• Skip to main content

 Oranges and Carrots

 You may be thinking that you love oranges and carrots.
 It’s actually a pretty popular combo at many juicing boutiques.
 But the sad fact is that these two don’t get along well.
-They cause digestive problems like heartburn, acid reflux, and can even cause damage to your renal system.
+They cause digestive problems like heartburn and acid reflux, and can even cause damage to your renal system.
 If you have any issues with your kidneys or digestion, this combination is likely to make them worse.
-This is something few doctors are likely to tell you, or even think about.
+This is something few doctors are likely to tell you or even think about.
 So let's keep these two separate.

 Banana and Guava